core-interaction/core-interaction.github.io/topic/html/index.md

 ### Lists
 {: .four-above }

 Any time you have more than two of something, you probably have [a list](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/HTML_text_fundamentals#lists).
-These are commonly used for semantic navigation elements, as well, think *“here’s a list of links in this site*.
+These are commonly used for semantic navigation elements, as well, think *“here’s a list of links in this site.”*

 {% include figure.html src='/example/list/demo' height='46rem' %}